amygwong/csc59866/README.md

 NOTE: To see the number of commits made by each member, please click on commits link underneath the <> Code tab.
 Do not look at the Graphs tab.

 **Running Locally**
-Make sure you have the latest Git and Python version installed!
+Make sure you have the latest Git and Python(3.6+) version installed!

 `$ git clone https://github.com/amygwong/csc59866.git`